 What is root canal therapy and how is it performed?

-The root canal procedure is reasonably straightforward.
+The procedure is reasonably straightforward.
 However, the treatment varies depending on several factors.
 For example:

 - If there are signs of active infection in the tooth, the treatment cannot be started until the infection has cleared up.